Doors will

 For their exhibition Karin Kihlberg & Reuben Henry have invited the Disembodied Voice research group to show new works and host a series of events.
 The group includes Maia Conran, Patrick Coyle, Karen Di Franco, Kihlberg & Henry, and was formed in 2014 as a format to explore manifestations of the disembodied voice within their own work and in wider culture.
 The disembodied voice, and its often inevitable re-embodiment in objects other than the original speaking body, are variously reflected in the exhibition and its associated events, from the recorded voice in moving image to its traces in written correspondences and archives.

-and writer working predominantly with performance and sculpture.
+an artist and writer working predominantly with performance

-His practice considers the difference between sense and nonsense
+and sculpture.
+His practice considers the difference between

-in verbal communication.
-Often borrowing from the conventions
+sense and nonsense in verbal communication.
+Often borrowing

 Recent exhibitions include: The Place Where He Is Meant